 Enjoy spending time together as a family, doing the things you like to do.
 And always, always, have a Plan B!

 Don’t forget that if you need a friendly ear over the holiday, you can also talk to other families in similar situations using groups and forums such as The Autism Support Network on Facebook or Autism Support UK.
 And don’t forget to post your comments on our Facebook Page too and let know us what you’ve been up to over the holiday.

 From everyone here at Alderwasley Hall School, we wish you all a very Merry Christmas and a Happy New Year!

-I am the Headteacher of Alderwasley Hall School and Sixth Form and I have almost 25 years’ experience in SEND, in particular working with young people with Autistic Spectrum Disorders.
+I am the Headteacher of Alderwasley Hall School and Sixth Form and I have 25 years’ experience in SEND, in particular working with young people with Autistic Spectrum Disorders.
 Alderwasley Hall School and Sixth Form is an exceptional independent SEN school for young people with ASD and associated needs in Derbyshire.